-How Beyoncé and Jay-Z Thrived on Scandal and Made It to 10 Years of Marriage
+Still on the Run: How Beyoncé and Jay-Z Got Stronger Than Ever After Scandal

 247PAPS.TV / Splash News

 When they did finally decide to get married, on April 4, 2008, they kept their New York nuptials as private a possible.
-They didn't sell the pictures to a magazine or share them on their own.
-It would be about five years before Beyonce decided to start sharing photos and videos from that night, for their On the Run tour and her HBO special Beyonce: Life is But a Dream.
+They didn't sell the pictures to a magazine.
+It would be about five years before Beyoncé decided to start sharing photos and videos from that night.

-"What Jay and I have is real," she told Essence in a rare personal interview 2009.
+"What Jay and I have is real," she told Essence in 2009.
 "It's not about interviews or getting the right photo op.
 It's real."
 They opted for matching "IV" (4) tattoos on their fingers instead of wedding rings because "people put too much emphasis on that.
 It's just material, and it's just silly to me."

+About the common problem that afflicts so many busy couples, the newlywed told Marie Claire, "We try to sync our calendars.
+I started working on my tour a year ago just to make sure that I had time at home.
+But you know, that's part of it.
+Any other woman who has to go to work and pick up the kids and make dinner—that's way harder than what I have to do.
+At least I can say I'm taking two weeks off and really take two weeks off."

 Their first pregnancy ended in a miscarriage, which Beyoncé later called "the saddest thing I've ever been through."
 But they tried again and daughter Blue Ivy Carter was born on Jan.
 7, 2012, forever making the point of the whole thing about family.
 Or so Beyoncé thought.